jasonious/about_me/README.md

 I'm a father and husband, and together w/ my wife we have 2 kiddos, so work life balance is very important to me, with life always winning.
 Not to say that I won't work hard or stay a little late, but it's on my own terms and thus for me to decide, not you to dictate.

 Vegan and Straight Edge.
 Both of these were more or less born out of empathy for me.
 I do my best to not preach or be a jerk about either of them.
-They are my personal decisions.
+They are my personal decisions, and I'm always interested in discussing them.

 I play a lot of old school Magic the Gathering.
 I run a website about it, http://geoCitiesofBrass.com, and am continually working to foster and grow a community in the Greater Toronto Area.